Tyrese’s Ex-Wife Reportedly Insists ‘Living Life’ Is Her Full Time Job, Per Celebrity Insider

 When the judge asked about the expense, Norma simply said she was “living life.”
 She went on to explain why she couldn’t get a conventional job insisting she’s currently “working on her book, working on her life, and running errands.”

 Needless to say, the response has sparked a heated debate online about the misuse of child support.
 For several months, Tyrese has taken to social media blasting Norma from the same perspective.
-But despite his complaints, he’s still been obligated to making the payments.
+But despite his complaints, he’s still been obligated to make the payments.

 Despite the rollercoaster year, Tyrese’s holiday season seems to be heading in the right direction.
 Contrary to how things turned out last year, Tyrese had not one but two awesome things to be thankful for this Thanksgiving.

 Following the heated court battle, Tyrese had the opportunity to spend Thanksgiving with both of his daughters.
-The singer’s current wife, Samantha posted a photo spending quality time with Shayla and his newborn daughter Soraya.
-She captioned the candid photo, “At the very end of the day, all that truly matters is my relationship with God, the moments & love from my family.
-Thank you, Jesus for this moment and moments like this during this season.
-I don’t take any of it for granted.
-Encouraging you all to enjoy & cherish every God-given moment!
-Happy Thanksgiving to you and yours from the Gibson’s!
+The singer’s current wife, Samantha posted a photo of him spending quality time with Shayla and his newborn daughter Soraya.

 View this post on Instagram